nberlette/vector_dbc/README.md

 * Use cmake-gui
 * Set "Where is the source code:" to the root directory.
-* Set "Where to build the binaries:" to folder build below the root directory.
-Eventually create it.
+* Set "Where to build the binaries:" to folder "build" below the root directory.
 * Configure and Generate
 * Open the Visual Studio Solution (.sln) file in the build folder.
 * Compile it in Release Configuration.